skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 Okay, here's the question for you.

+Okay, here's a question for you.

-From the list below, select a category which is not exists in our blog:
+From the list below, select a category that does not exist in our blog:

   - METEOR
   - OTHER